cue-lang/cue/doc/tutorial/kubernetes/README.md

 code is separated, while still allowing to inject Kubernetes-specific data into our general model.
-At the same time, we can add additional information to our model without it ending up in the Kubernetes defintions causing it to barf.
+At the same time, we can add additional information to our model without it ending up in the Kubernetes definitions causing it to barf.

 ### Deployment Definition